Evolution II: Complexity of Biological Systems

-For example I was just reading, well actually it’s in this newspaper article Badrinarayan gave me, this fellow name Dr. Loot [?]
-Bernstein who spent 3 years at the Salk Institute here studying creationism versus evolution.
+For example, I was just reading, well actually it’s in this newspaper article Badrinarayan gave me, this fellow named Dr. Root-Bernstein, who spent 3 years at the Salk Institute here studying creationism versus evolution.
 It is interesting you could study that here at the Salk institute.
 This was for the purpose of refuting the creationists.
 So he made the claim that, “You couldn’t even conduct modern research without the theory of evolution, because in modern medical research, we test drugs on animals like rats.
 And the reason we are able to do this is because we know the rats respond to drugs the same way human beings do.
 And we couldn't even understand things without the theory of evolution that explains how the rats have a common ancestry with human beings, therefore they’re very similar to human beings.”
 So he actually gave this argument.
 But actually this argument is completely wrong, because as a matter of fact the theory of evolution does not tell you that rats should respond to drugs the same way humans do.
 In fact it would suggest that it shouldn’t respond to drugs the same way as human beings do, because evolution means change.
-That’s what evolution actually mean basically.
-So why then the rats should have the same response to drugs as human beings do.
+That’s what evolution actually means basically.
+So why then should the rats have the same response to drugs as human beings do?
 They should change in the course of millions of years and respond differently.
-After all they look different.
+After all, they look different.
 They are different in many ways.
 So why they should respond to drugs the same way?
-So the fact is that if they do respond to drugs the same way; that means it’s an empirical observation.
+So the fact is that if they do respond to drugs the same way, that means it’s an empirical observation.

 [30:40] – glitch in recording